MCHPixel/Explaination/Tutorial.md

 #### Worldguard
 Lets you set things that can happen in certain areas like mobspawning or pvp and many other things like building or destroying.
-Lets you set things that can happen in certain areas like mobspawning or pvp and many other things like building or destroying.